La Nouvelle Internationale

-La nouvelle internationale ('The New International') was a weekly newspaper published from Geneva, Switzerland between May 1, 1917 and April 1921.
+La Nouvelle Internationale (') was a weekly newspaper published from Geneva, Switzerland between May 1, 1917 and April 1921.
 The newspaper was founded by Charles Hubacher and Henri Guilbeaux as a successor of Le Peuple suisse.
-La nouvelle internationale was based on the principles of the Zimmerwald Left.
+La Nouvelle Internationale was based on the principles of the Zimmerwald Left.
 It carried the byline 'Newspaper of the internationalist socialist workers'.
 Apart from Hubacher, another notable editor was Ernest Brunner.
-On May 1, 1921 La nouvelle internationale was superseded by l'Avant-garde.
+On May 1, 1921 La nouvelle internationale was superseded by L'Avant-Garde.